 \subsection{Acknowledgements}

-In April 2026, we would like to express our deep gratitude to the people of our country for their resilience and dignity in advancing and sustaining a civilization grounded in principles of humanity, rationality, and justice, and to those around the world who bear witness to and give voice to this spirit.
+In April 2026, we express our deep gratitude to the people of our country for their resilience and dignity in advancing and sustaining a civilization founded on the principles of humanity, rationality, and justice, and to those around the world who bear witness and give voice to this spirit.
 Without the support of our people, it would not have been possible to complete this work.

 We would like to thank Sara Murciano and Erik Tonni for correspondence.
 MRMM would like to thank Mohammad Javad Vasli for related discussions.
 We are also very grateful to Giuseppe Di Giulio for correspondence, careful reading of the manuscript and his valuable comments.
 The work of M. Reza Mohammadi Mozaffar is supported by the Iran National Science Foundation (INSF) under project No. 4036941.
 Portions of the text were revised with the assistance of ChatGPT (OpenAI) to improve English expression.